Cahokia: Rise and peak (11th and 12th centuries)

-One of the major problems that large centers like Cahokia faced was keeping a steady supply of food.
+One of the major problems that large centers like Cahokia faced was keeping a steady supply of food, perhaps exacerbated by droughts from CE 1100–1250.
 A related problem was waste disposal for the dense population, and Cahokia is believed to have become unhealthy from polluted waterways.
 Because it was such an unhealthy place to live, Snow believes that the town had to rely on social and political attractions to bring in a steady supply of new immigrants; otherwise, the town's death rate would have caused it to be abandoned earlier.